eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/assert.md

 # #{page.title_md}

-The `assert` statement validates a given condition, throwing an `AssertionException` if the condition is not satisfied.
+The `assert` statement validates a given condition, throwing an `AssertionError` if the condition is not satisfied.
 An assertion may narrow the type of values as seen by subsequent statements.